sunrise-php/docs/docs/packages/sunrise/awesome-skeleton/README.md

 composer create-project sunrise/awesome-skeleton awesome-app/
 ```

-> Don't forget to navigate to your project's directory.
+Don't forget to navigate to your project's directory as follows:

 ```bash
 cd awesome-app/